 You specifically authorise us to deduct any outstanding fees and disbursements from funds held on your behalf whether from amounts prepaid or received by us on your account.
 Further, you acknowledge any such deduction is to be treated in all respects as if you had remitted such payment to us without reservation.

-Our accounts are payable in full within 14 days after the invoice date.
-If payment is not made on time, then without prejudice to our rights, we will charge interest on the amount outstanding at 15% pa and/or we may, if we choose to take action to recover moneys due, charge you collection costs on a solicitor/own client basis, instruct an outside agency to recover fees on our behalf, and/or stop our continuing to work for you immediately.
+Our accounts are payable in full on the 20th day of the month following the date of issue of our invoice.
+If payment is not made on the stipulated date, then without prejudice to our rights, we may charge interest on the amount outstanding, under and pursuant to the “Interest on Money Claims Act 2016”.
+If we choose to take action to recover moneys due, we will charge you collection costs on a solicitor/own-client basis, instruct an outside agency to recover fees on our behalf, and/or stop our continuing to work for you immediately.

 7. Liability for payment

 Each client (and if there is more than one) engaged by us will all be jointly and severally liable for payment of our fees and disbursements.